 Overall St George is a very friendly community filled with all of the desired amenities and shopping offered in larger cities, yet still maintains the small town feel.
-It’s not uncommon for a trip to the mailbox to take 15 minutes; you’ll likely bump into a neighbor and friendly conversation will surly ensue.
-Residents tend to watch out for each other and since many homes are second homes or vacation homes, it won’t be difficult to find a neighbor willing to keep an eye on your property.
+It’s not uncommon for a trip to the mailbox to take 15 minutes; you’ll likely bump into a neighbor, and friendly conversation will inevitably ensue.
+Residents tend to watch out for each other, and since many homes are second homes or vacation homes, it won’t be difficult to find a neighbor willing to keep an eye on your property.
 Shortly after moving here, I received a call from my neighbor asking “are you okay?”
 “Yes, why do you ask?”
 I replied with a puzzled tone in my voice.
-“Well, I see there are a few newspapers in your driveway and I wanted to check on you”.
-Of course I had to admit I was fine, just lazy!
+“Well, I see there are a few newspapers in your driveway, and I wanted to check on you”.
+Of course, I had to admit I was okay, just lazy!
 But after this call, I knew then that this was a special place to live and after being here since 2006, relocating from California to St George, we’ve never been happier.

 Find all MLS listed homes including foreclosures for sale in St George Utah on the list below, or perform a property search above.
 Here is a sample of homes for sale in St. George: